-- Does it fit with my plans for my life from here?

-- Would a pregnancy and baby change my plans?

-- What about my education and career?

-- How do I feel about being responsible for a child?

-- Is this a good time to have a baby?

-- Do I have the skills and support to parent a baby and child?

-- What is my relationship with the person

-I got pregnant with?
-Do I want to remain

-connected to them through a child?
-Will they

-help me whatever I decide to do?

-- Am I ready to be a parent?

-- Is my family already complete?

-- Will I tell my parents?
+- How do I feel about having a baby? - Does it fit with my plans for my life from here? - Would a pregnancy and baby change my plans? - Will having a baby impact my education and career? - How do I feel about being responsible for a child? - Is this a good time to have a baby? - Do I have the support to parent a baby and child? - What is my relationship with the person I got pregnant with?
+Do I want to remain connected to them through a child?
+Will they support me with my decision? - Am I ready to be a parent? - Is my family already complete? - Will I tell my parents?
 My whānau?
-Will they support me whatever I decide?

-- If I have the baby who will help me?
+Will they support me whatever I decide? - If I have the baby who will help me?
 Where will I live?
-Where will the money come from?

-- Is there someone in my whānau who could support me and my child, or would want to raise my baby?

-- How do I feel about adoption, guardianship or whāngai?
-Is there another option that might work for me?

-- How do I feel about having an abortion?

-- Do I really understand my options?

-- Have I given myself a chance to think things through?
+Where will the money come from? - Is there someone in my whānau who could support me and my child, or would want to raise my baby? - How do I feel about adoption, guardianship or whāngai?
+Is there another option that might work for me? - How do I feel about having an abortion? - Do I really understand my options? - Have I given myself a chance to think things through?